sevenTMers/kompilr/README.md

 It is said Molecular Dynamics begin with 1959's [Studies in Molecular Dynamics](https://github.com/sevenTMers/kompilr/blob/main/papers/1959_Studies_in_Molecular%20Dynamics.pdf).

-From these early studies in *'simple hardsphere systems and systems of monatomic model fluids, (and) real-world substances'*, the field has evolved to [Monte Carlo simulation](), and are now at the point where quantum molecular dynamics are a real question for the near future.
+From early studies in *'simple hardsphere systems and systems of monatomic model fluids, (and) real-world substances'*, the field has evolved to [Monte Carlo simulation](https://github.com/sevenTMers/kompilr/blob/main/papers/2014_Molecular_Dynamics_Monte%20Carlo_Simulations_Langevin_Dynamics_Computational_Review.pdf), and arrived to the serious consideration of quantum molecular dynamics.

 # Protein Folding